gbv/jskos-server/README.md

 ### Supplemental Scripts

 In addition to [data import](#data-import) there are some supplemental scripts that were added to deal with specific sitatuations.
-These can be called with `npm run extra name-of-script`.
+These can be called with `npm run script name-of-script`.
 The following scripts are available:

 - `supplementNotationsInMappings`: This will look for mappings where the field `notation` is missing for any of the concepts, and it will attempt to supplement those notations.
 This only works for vocabularies which are also imported into the same jskos-server instance and where either `uriPattern` or `namespace` are given.